shlepaa/Front-React-Pizza/README.md

 *This application has configured with CI CD by using github actions*.
 There is check for any linting and types format and then jest and automatic cypress tests.
 Deployment take place on Netlify, link has introduced above.

+*Husky was set up for work on the commit.* It calls lint and types check, format text and running tests.

 ## Usage